George J. Mitchell Scholarship Exchange

 The George J. Mitchell Peace Scholarship provides opportunities for students from the Maine Community College System to study in Ireland for either the fall or spring semester.
 The Scholarship honors the Northern Ireland peace accord brokered by Senator Mitchell between the governments and peoples of Ireland and the United Kingdom.

 Note: This program is currently under review and not taking applications at this time.
-Check back for updates in 2022.

 The scholarship covers: